testfairy/docs/docs/051_Platforms/01_Ionic.md

-Adding TestFairy plugin to your Ionic project is simple.
+Adding TestFairy plugin to your Ionic or Ionic 2 project is simple.

 ## Install te TestFairy Ionic plugin